RedHatSatellite/satellite-support/tuning-profiles/README.md

 Tuning settings for Satellite 6 with 32, 64, 128G and 256G of RAM.
 If you have less than 32G RAM the default settings for Satellite 6 are appropriate.

+NOTE:
-**NOTE: These tuning files can be applied to Satellite 6.4 and later.**
+- These tuning files can be applied to Satellite 6.4, 6.5 and 6.6.
+- From Satellite 6.7, these tuning profiles are integrated with [satellite-installer](https://access.redhat.com/documentation/en-us/red_hat_satellite/6.7/html/installing_satellite_server_from_a_connected_network/performing_additional_configuration_on_satellite_server#tuning-satellite-server-with-predefined-profiles)

 Instructions for use: